gMini0n-YT/Mini0n-s-Discontinued-Feature-Guide/Separate Illegal Guides/Illegal Mobs Guide.md

 **1.21.0**
 - If a Pillager or Witch attacks a Vindicator, Evoker, or Witches would retaliate against the illager that attacked them

+**1.21.30**
+- Vindicators and Evokers would retaliate to Pillagers who shot them

 **Preview 1.21.30.23 (Bundle Experiment)**
 - Foxes in this version have 10 hearts/20 health points instead of 5 hearts/10 health points